-The District's Rules and Bylaws, and Standards are promulgated under the District's statutory authority to achieve the following objectives: to provide for conserving, preserving, protecting and recharging of the groundwater or of a groundwater reservoir or its subdivisions in order to provide for the efficient use of groundwater, controlling and preventing subsidence, controlling and preventing waste of groundwater, addressing conjunctive surface water management issues, addressing natural resource issues, addressing drought conditions, addressing conservation, and to protect private property rights, balance the conservation and development of groundwater to meet the needs of this State and use the best available science in the conservation and development of groundwater.
+The District's Rules and Bylaws, and Standards are promulgated under the District's statutory authority to achieve the following objectives: to provide for conserving, preserving, protecting and recharging of the groundwater or of a groundwater reservoir or its subdivisions in order to provide for the efficient use of groundwater, controlling and preventing subsidence, controlling and preventing waste of groundwater, addressing conjunctive surface water management issues, addressing natural resource issues, addressing drought conditions, addressing Conservation, addressing alternative groundwater management technologies, addressing ASR projects, and to protect private property rights, balance the conservation and development of groundwater to meet the needs of this State and use the best available science in the conservation and development of groundwater.
 The District's Orders, Rules, regulations, requirements, Resolutions, policies, guidelines, or similar measures have been implemented to fulfill these objectives.
 Groundwater conservation districts are the State's preferred method of groundwater management through rules developed, adopted, and promulgated in accordance with the provisions of TWC Chapter 36.